jeremysprofile/jeremysprofile.github.io/content/cv.md

         data:
           - text: 'Created neural network to classify <abbr title="Code Division Multiple Access">CDMA</abbr> radio signals at negative signal-to-noise ratios'
             bullets:
-              - '<strong>Awarded trade secret</strong> for work, which was presented in internal symposium and used in classified space'
+              - 'Awarded trade secret for work, which was presented in internal symposium and used in classified space'
             details:
               - '<abbr title="Code Division Multiple Access">CDMA</abbr> is a way to share bandwidth with cooperating simultaneous users via sets of spreading sequences, which are psuedorandom binary sequences designed to minimally interfere with each other.
 My goal was to detect usage of a subset of these sequences in a target bandwidth'
             hidden: